Wholesale Changes at Stapletons

 Taking this into account, it is clear that the events of the last 18 months, and the number of recent top-level personnel changes that have taken place at the company, signal a tide change in the direction of the wholesaler.

 Take the recent appointment of Andrew Long as head of marketing.
 Mr Long comes from a non-tyre background and will have been selected for his knowledge of marketing rather than his in-depth understanding of sizes and fitments.
 Likewise the appointments of Kenji Murai as CEO and Taro Ikeba as chief financial officer – both moving from previous roles with the Itochu Corporation – also signals how the Stapletons’ Japanese backer is stepping up its involvement in the company.
-The fact that Mr Murai’s previous role saw him direct the growth of Pit100, Itochu’s Japanese retailer, is particularly telling.
+The fact that Mr Murai’s previous role saw him direct formation of Pit100, Itochu’s Japanese tyre retailer, is particularly telling.

 However, according to Stapletons executives, Alan Denton’s recent departure had nothing to do with the ongoing plans.